 Use your router’s web interface to configure port forwarding rules.

 At this point, you’ve collected all the data you need.
-So here’s how to access security cameras using that data - in the browser, enter a URL address which consists of WAN IP and the port number.
+So here’s how to access security cameras using that data - in the browser, enter a URL address that consists of the WAN IP and the port number.

 E.g., the WAN IP is 101.02.104.105, and your camera is connected via the HTTP port number 8111, meaning, you’ll need to enter “https://101.02.104.105:8111”.